 Thank you for your interest in becoming a part of CRLA.
-This prospectus provides sponsorship candidates with an overview of California Rural Legal Assistance, Inc.'s (CRLA) current program areas and instructions for submitting an application for sponsorship.
-CRLA was established in 1966 to represent farmworkers and other lowincome families, communities and individuals in California.
+This prospectus provides sponsorship candidates with an overview of California Rural Legal Assistance, Inc.'s (CRLA) current program areas and instructions for applying for sponsorship.

+CRLA was established in 1966 to represent farmworkers and other low-income families, communities, and individuals in California.
 Over 50 years later, we have seen many significant victories and improvements to the lives of those communities and families that we serve.
 Our work is the reason we are and will continue to be the premiere legal aid provider for rural Californians experiencing poverty.
 The longstanding and loyal support that we have received has enabled us to reach tens of thousands of Californians annually through offices throughout the state.

 The mission of CRLA is to fight for justice and individual rights alongside the most exploited communities of our society.

-You can learn more about our organization by visiting www.crla.org.
-If after reviewing the entire prospectus and our website you still have questions about our work or the sponsorship, please email Estella Cisne at ecisneros@crla.org.
-Thank you for your interest in becoming a part of CRLA.
+You can learn more about our organization by visiting crla.org.
+If after reviewing the entire prospectus and our website you still have questions about our work or the sponsorship, please email Estella Cisneros or Jose Alvarez Torres at probonosupport@crla.org.

+TABLE OF CONTENTS

 CRLA Services & Priorities 2

-Current Programs 4
+Current Programs, Initiatives and Projects 4

 Developing Projects 7

-Becoming a CRLA Sponsored Fellow 2
+Becoming a CRLA Sponsored Fellow1 12

-Application Guidelines 3
+Application Guidelines 13